grahamgilbert/blog/content/post/2023-06-27-the-risks-of-relying-on-generative-ai.md

 +++
 date = 2023-06-27T11:00:00Z
 lastmod = 2023-06-27T11:00:00Z
-title = "The risks of relying on Generative AI" categories = ["AI", "scripting", "security"]
+title = "The risks of relying on Generative AI for IT admins" categories = ["AI", "scripting", "security"]
 +++